-- 1. In-School Suspension - -A parent conference with The Dean of students will be scheduled. - -A suspension form will be issued to the student.
-It will be signed by the student and the parent/legal guardian and returned to the Dean of Students. - -The student will report directly to the Dean of Students at 8:00 a.m. on the day of the suspension and will remain in suspension until the end of the last class of the day. - -The student will do her class work during this time
+- 1. In-School Suspension - A parent conference with The Director of Student Life will be scheduled. - A suspension form will be issued to the student.
+It will be signed by the student and the parent/legal guardian and returned to the Director of Student Life. - The student will report directly to the Director of Student Life at 8:00 a.m. on the day of the suspension and will remain in suspension until the end of the last class of the day.
+The student will do her class work during this time